grafana/pyroscope/docs/sources/configure-client/_index.md

 Here's how to use Pyroscope SDKs:

-1. Install the relevant Pyroscope SDK for your application's programming language (for example, pip package, npm package, Ruby gem).
+1. Install the relevant Pyroscope SDK for your application's programming language (for example, `pip` package, `npm` package, Ruby gem).
-2. Instrument your application's code using the SDK to capture the necessary profiling data
+2. Instrument your application's code using the SDK to capture the necessary profiling data.
-3. SDK automatically periodically push the captured profiles to the Pyroscope server for storage and analysis
+3. SDK automatically periodically pushes the captured profiles to the Pyroscope server for storage and analysis.

 By using the Pyroscope SDKs, you have the flexibility to customize the profiling process according to your application's specific requirements.
 You can selectively profile specific sections of code or send profiles at different intervals, depending on your needs.

 ## Choose Grafana Agent or Pyroscope SDK to send profiles

+{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

 You can use Grafana Agent for auto-instrumentation or the Pyroscope instrumentation SDKs.
 The method you choose depends on your specific use case and requirements.